 Evacuation drills must be conducted at least monthly during various hours of operation of the child day care center.
 We also conduct shelter in place drills.

-Our pre school furnishes snacks for the children each morning and afternoon.
+Parents are asked to provide snacks for their child for each morning and afternoon.
 Parents are asked to provide their children with breakfast before coming to preschool, unless they are in before care.
 With advance notice children may bring special treats for their birthday or any other time during the preschool year.
 Please see your teacher about allergies in your class.
 We are a NUT FREE school.

 15. Discipline and Behavior Management